lPen88/tesi/tesi.md

 # 2. Relevant Models

 This chapter will analyse all the models deemed relevant to the FARM-TECH project.
 Most of these models are general-purpose, time-series forecasting models which, while not trained specifically on relevant data, can be re-trained to better fit the intended purposes.
-Out of 100 models originally retrieved, 16 of them are considered as relevant for [this work?]; of these accepted models, 7 are part of the IBM Granite suite.
+Out of 100 models originally retrieved, 16 of them are considered as relevant for [this work?]; of these, 7 are part of the IBM Granite suite.

 ## 2.1 IBM Granite - General Overview